 Q: What about duplicability, how will this be duplicable for others?

 The marketing engine of One Community is growing to specifically support and coordinate with other teacher/demonstration communities, villages, and cities too.
 When other teacher/demonstration hubs contribute to the global open source archive, we will help them promote their work through our engine.
 We will operate this like a franchise where inclusion is based on open source contributions to positive and permanent global transformation.
 This means future models will have a significantly easier time implementing this same model.
-We will are also open source free-sharing the complete for-profit, non-profit, and entrepreneurial models and details of One Community so others will be able to duplicate them with our without association with One Community.
+We are and will continue open source free-sharing the complete for-profit, non-profit, and entrepreneurial models and details of One Community so others will be able to duplicate them with our without association with One Community.

 Q: Why do you have a for-profit component, why not be 100% non-profit?